saides-code/Kinexis/README.md

 - An easy to use launcher for each script with update functionality

 ## License
-This project is licensed under the
+This project is licensed under the [Mozilla Public License Version 2.0](https://github.com/saides-code/Kinexis/blob/main/LICENSE.md) If you use or modify this software, you must attribute the original creator in all copies or substantial portions of the software.